NotTotal/Total-Skyrim-Overhaul/README.md

 My Setup:

-- Ryzen 2600x
+- Ryzen 5600x
-- AMD 5700
+- RTX 3080 Ti
 - 32GB DDR4
 - Game and MO2 running on a m2 drive

-I get a consistent 55-60 fps in game.
+I get a consistent 60+ fps in game at 1440p.
 If you get bad frames I suggset not wearing as SMP items.
 I don't provide support for making your fps better so please do not ask me.

 ## Removing the Modlist